 Starting in the cornbelt, the National Farmers Organization rose up rose up to oppose these cheap prices, (cheap corn, cheap food, cheap sugar).
 NFO’s efforts, which were huge from the 1950s through the 1970s, were joined by many other farm groups, including the US Farmers Association, (starting in the 1950s,) National Farmers Union, and American Agriculture Movement.
 Numerous alliances were formed as well.
 All fought for fair prices instead of subsidies.
 Today the history of this fight is largely unknown, (what I call farm justice illiteracy) as is this history of the farm bill itself.

 Starting in 1961, Congress chose to respond to farmers’ outrage by paying them subsidies, while continuing to lower farm prices by even greater amounts, (even as they raised their own salaries).
 Subsidies compensated farmers for a fraction of the Congressional reductions (and losses) below fair prices.
-Wheat and feedgrains (including corn) were the first crops to be compensated, in 1961.
-Others were added later, in 1964 for cotton, 1977 for rice, and 1998 for soybeans, for example.
+Wheat, corn and sorghum were the first crops to be compensated, in 1961.
+Barley subsidies were added in 1962, cotton in 1964, rice in 1977, oats in 1982, and soybeans in 1998.
+Over time, with subsidies (and price floor drops,) farmers received less with subsidies than they had received prior to receiving any subsidies.
 Over all, compared to prices in the parity years, subsidies have paid farmers only about 1/8 of the amount of the reductions, as the enormous hidden costs of “cheap food,” “cheap corn” have skyrocketed.

 Subsidy compensations were revised a little under President Richard Nixon and Secretary of agriculture Earl Butz.
 These changes reduced the ratio used to determine how much farmers would get compensated for value reductions.